jmascia/KLCPopup/README.md

 KLCPopup
 ========

 KLCPopup is a simple and flexible iOS class for presenting any custom view as a popup.
-It includes a variety of options controlling how your popup appears and behaves.
+It includes a variety of options for controlling how your popup appears and behaves.

 ##Installation